knservis/lr-first-contact/README.md

-# lr-first-contact
+# First contact with linear regression

-Quick and simple demo of linear regression
+Quick and simple demo of linear regression.